pdol9/PlatForge/README.md

 be easily included into Dockerfile and modifying the setup.sh script accordingly.

-* This tool was developed for use with terminal (bash shell)
+* This tool was developed primarily for use with terminal (bash shell)

 ## Installation

-- first copy a project into ```/srcs/``` directory
+- First copy a desired project into ```/srcs/``` directory

-- to build a docker image run
+- To build a docker image run
 ```bash
 make
 ```

 ## Usage

-- run docker container with
+- Run docker container with
 ```bash
 make run
 ```